 The Perseid meteor shower, one of the most prolific and visually striking annual celestial events, reaches its peak tonight.

 With up to 150 meteors per hour expected under optimal conditions, this spectacle is a highlight of the astronomical calendar.
-The shower has been active since 17 July and will continue until 24 August, but the night of 12-13 August marks the period of greatest activity.
+The shower has been active since 17 July, peaked in the early hours of 13 August and will continue until 24 August.

 The Perseids occur as Earth passes through the trail of debris left by the comet Swift-Tuttle.
 As these fragments enter the atmosphere, they burn brightly, creating the familiar streaks of light across the night sky.